My approach

 What’s psychotherapy like?

 Psychodynamic psychotherapy is unstructured, so I don’t direct you and generally leave space for you to say whatever is on your mind.
 This might be a thought you’ve had between sessions, a dream, an event that’s taken place, or something that’s concerning you.
-Throughout the sessions, we aim to explore and understand what has come up for you in a safe and contained way.

 Who is psychotherapy for?